 The French program comprises a rich curriculum in language, culture, literature, and film.
 An education in French prepares students for a variety of careers in industries such as fashion, culinary arts, diplomatic relations, and international sports.
-A major or minor in French pairs wells with a degree in International Business with Language and Culture.
+A minor in French pairs wells with a degree in International Business with Language and Culture.

 Providing a foundation for Classical Studies, studies in Ancient Greek develop reading skills and an understanding of language structures.
 Students engage with ancient culture through study of Homer, the New Testament, Greek tragedy, and more.